vania020/wro2025-robotek/README.md

   <!-- Version 8 -->
   <tr>
-    <td align="center">Version N°8</td>
+    <td align="center">Version N°8️⃣</td>
     <td align="center"><img src="https://github.com/user-attachments/assets/6ea20912-9c67-49e5-8073-3852778a0d76" width="300" height="200"/>
     </td>
     <td>
-      <br> Car dimensions: 15 x 23 cm.
+      <br> <b>Car dimensions:</b> 15 x 23 cm <br><br>
       We 3D-printed new, slimmer front wheels because the original ones stuck out too much from the chassis.
 A custom housing was also printed for the batteries, and most importantly, the Ackermann steering servo was mounted vertically to save space and allow for a wider turning angle.<br><br>
-During previous testing, we realized the LiDAR was struggling to properly detect the walls of the field, so we 3D-printed and implemented a small angled mount to give it a slight tilt and positioned it at the front of the car .<br><br>
+During previous testing, we realized the LiDAR was struggling to properly detect the walls of the field, so we 3D-printed and implemented a small angled mount to give it a slight tilt.<br><br>
     </td>
   </tr>